CNC Wood Burner

-Skills Used: Onshape, Gantry Design, Stepper Motor Integration , GRBL Motion Control, Mechanical–Electrical Integration, Laser Cutting, 3D Printing
+Skills Used: Onshape, CNC Gantry Design, Stepper Motor Integration, GRBL Motion Control, Fusion 360 CAM, Laser Cutting, 3D Printing, Mechanical–Electrical Integration

 Project Description

-A custom 3-axis CNC machine that uses a controllable wood burning tool to create programmable artwork and engraved text.
-This is the final project for Principles of Integrated Engineering (PIE), combining mechanical design, electronics, and software into a single automated system.
+A custom 3-axis CNC pyrography machine that burns vector designs into wood using a heated tool.
+Built as the final project for Principles of Integrated Engineering (PIE), the system integrates mechanical design, fabrication, motion control, and CAM into a single automated platform.

 Problem